devlooped/actions-dotnet-env/readme.md

 # >_ dotnet-env

-Setup .NET environment from a versions file
+Automatically setup .NET environment for actively used SDK versions

 ## Usage

 The action is typically used in combination with [which-dotnet](https://github.com/marketplace/actions/which-dotnet) to keep the CI environment up-to-date with evolving .NET versions used in your repository projects.

+If no previously persisted JSON file is provided, automatic discovery of used .NET SDK versions will be performed using [which-dotnet](https://github.com/marketplace/actions/which-dotnet).

+> It's recommended you set up a separate workflow that keeps a `dotnet.json` file up-to-date
+> to speed-up your builds by avoiding dynamic discovery on every build.

-Assuming your repository has the `dotnet.json` file in its default location (under `./.github`):
+Assuming your repository has the `dotnet.json` file in its default location (under `./.github`), or has no versions file at all:

 ```yml